sdymj84/weekly-work-note/README.md

 ## App details
 - MVC structure is used
-- Get weekly date from current date and show on each notes
+- Get weekly dates from current date and show on each notes
 - Save notes based on user and current week
 - users and notes are separated database models, and user id is stored in each note docs so correct notes can be retrieved by user id
+- Show save effect when notes are saved successfully
+- Change date from Histroy and read/update notes from past and future
+- Change font and wall from the list of predefined walls and fonts

 ## Notes